We care about making music fun and accessible, that's what drives us to make the products we do – but we’re also serious about doing it right.

 This is why we are recognised for outstanding quality – our suppliers work to much higher standards.
 To make extra sure, we have our own team of people such as John, who inspects every shipment to over 120 pre-delivery quality checks – just like if you were buying a new car!

 We don’t just check our instruments during production either – we also involve professional musicians in testing them once they come off the production line, we know what we are aiming for, but by getting someone independent to put them through their paces, we can be sure they are hitting the standard we desire.

 What are the safety standards for musical instruments?
 There are actually very little safety standards and that’s because historically (and in some cases still today) they use a mixture of very complex metals and compounds in production.

 We didn’t feel that was good enough, so we choose to voluntarily test products on a monthly basis to make sure they are safe; over a 12 month period every instrument is independently tested to the toughest EU Reach and US Prop 65 standards - if they don't achieve these standards they don't pass go!

 3. They are the hygienic choice

-We use plastic materials used in every day household products (not single use plastic, more of that later).
-What you might not realise is that by working with our partner BioCote, we also include a very clever antimicrobial technology to ensure all our instruments kill 99.5% of bacteria in 2 hours.
+We use plastic materials for our instruments that are used in every day household products (not single use plastic, more of that later).
+What you might not realise is that we also include within this antimicrobial technology that kills off bacteria.